 What I thought: I thought the texture was excellent.
-Sometimes fruit-based ice pops can turn out a bit hard, but these were easy to bite into, yet still held together and didn’t melt all over the place.
+Sometimes fruit-based ice pops can turn out too hard, but these were easy to bite into, yet still held together and didn’t melt all over the place.
 I thought they tasted good too, although they were a little too sweet for my taste.
 I think, had I made them with zero raspberries, that they would have been the right amount of sweet though.
 Raspberries really add kick.
 I also should have added more lemon juice.
 I didn’t measure, just guessed.
 I could tell that more lemon juice would have equaled really good taste.

-What Dave thought: Boyfriend Dave says, “They smelled just like raspberry candles, but in a good way, like candles you’d want to eat.”
+What my roommate thought: Roommate Dave says, “They smelled just like raspberry candles, but in a good way, like candles you’d want to eat.”
 He also said that if you don’t like raspberry seeds in your ice pop, skip these, but he didn’t mind them.
 Flavor wise Dave says, “These taste really good like raspberries and somewhat like strawberries.
 The raspberries overpowered the strawberries.
 This pop wasn’t overwhelmingly sweet though.
 It was refreshing and something I’d for sure eat on a hot summer day.”
 Dave, like me, also liked the texture.